NouranMohamedFouad/principles-of-C-programming-language/README.md

-# This is the lab for the second day
+# These are the labs for C Programming Language Course
-## consists of 5 Questions
+## consists of 5-7 labs